 After completing four semesters in the Nursing Program, the nursing student will graduate with the Associate of Science in Nursing (ASN) degree.

-The Nursing Department at the Northern Marianas College is preparing to select its new cohort of students for the Fall 2021 Semester.
+The Nursing Department at the Northern Marianas College is preparing to select its new cohort of students for the Fall 2022 Semester.
 The Application for Admission into the Nursing Program is available for any potential candidates that meet all requirements.
 Admission into the program is once a year for every Fall Semester.
-Application forms can be downloaded below and are available for one month from April to May of each Spring Semester.
+The application form can be downloaded below and is available for one month from April to May of each Spring Semester.

 The selection of applicants will be based on the following criteria: